Dhanasekarsv/cinema-tickets/README.md

    > mvn clean install : Download and install Dependencies.

-   > mvn verify : To Run and Test as TestCases
+   > mvn verify : To Run and Test all TestCases